 The biggest perk of living the RV lifestyle is freedom.
 Freedom to hit the open road.
 Freedom to travel off the beaten path.
 Freedom to explore all the wonders the world has to offer.
 RVing can also free you from “the grid,” –the power grid.
-When you learn how to boondock and live using your self-contained RV, you can travel almost anywhere.
+You can travel almost anywhere when you learn how to boondock in an RV.

-When planning your next excursion, it helps to know how to boondock in an RV ahead of time.
-It’s a popular choice among RV enthusiasts who really enjoy disconnecting from their everyday lives and connecting with their natural surroundings.
+Boondocking is popular among RV enthusiasts who enjoy disconnecting from their everyday lives and connecting with their natural surroundings.
+So here’s a little more about boondocking and off-grid camping.

 What is Boondocking?